misyed/PyPal/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 or later, consistent with the original PyPal tool.

----

-## Disclaimer

-This tool is intended for research and experimental use.
-Use of this code is at your own discretion, and we encourage you to exercise caution and discretion in its adaptation.